zxc479773533/HUST-OS-Course-Design/README.md

 ## Part II: Systall

-Adding a system call in linux kernel.
+Adding a system call to copy file in linux kernel.

 Here I use Arch Linux x86_64 and kernel 4.17.8, it may be a little bit diffient from the way it used to be on Ubuntu or Linux kernel version <= 4.15.